rakutentech/android-buildconfig/publish/README.md

 # Publishing

 These configurations can be used for publishing AARs to [Bintray](https://bintray.com/) or an [Artifactory](https://jfrog.com/artifactory/) Repo.
+This uses the [maven-publish-plugin](https://developer.android.com/studio/build/maven-publish-plugin) which is built-in to AGP 3.6.0+.

 ## Setup